 Holiday meals and little indulgences go hand in hand, it’s really wonderful.
 I love gathering around food and everything that comes with it so much.
 When I sit down to a meal, I usually feel like I’ve been waiting my whole life to tuck in.
 There’s so much effort, experience and years of wisdom tied up in what’s placed before you.
 A dollop of mashed potatoes, a slice of pie, a piece of gratin… they’re all brimming with moments and human experience.
 Like never-ending stories that nourish every little part of us.
 It’s pretty amazing when you think about it.

 With that observation in mind (harsh transition): I don’t care if I eat white flour most of the time.
-I have a background in nutrition and generally go about my life in a wholesome way, but I never ever refuse something because it may contain some refined flour/sugar, a dab of butter, you get the idea.
+I have a background in nutrition and generally go about my life in a wholesome way, but I never ever refuse something because it may contain some refined flour/sugar, msg, you get the idea.
 It’s an offering made by someone I care about.
 That’s all I need to know.
 I like to say yes and keep that exchange going.
 There’s so much value in that simple act, to you and especially to the other.
 So all of this is to say that yes, I’ve used some white flour in this recipe.
 It’s not a big deal, right?
 Didn’t think so.
 Have a lovely Thanksgiving, American friends.

-serves: makes a 9 inch pie
+SERVES: makes a 9 inch pie

-notes: I find grinding flaxseeds right before you need them to be more effective with the whole binding thing (rather than using pre-ground).
+NOTES: I find grinding flaxseeds right before you need them to be more effective with the whole binding thing (rather than using pre-ground).
 The pie has a slight banana tang since you’re using it as an egg/binder.
 If bananas aren’t your jam, you could replace it with an equivalent amount of mashed up tofu maybe?
 Or 2 beaten eggs if you eat them.

 1 cup whole spelt flour (or whole wheat, kamut etc)